dcaldwellphd/polaRized/README.md

 function accepts other `svyciprop` arguments for setting the method and width used to estimate confidence intervals for the proportion.
-However, guided by previous research into attitude polarization (Adams, Green, and Milazzo 2012; D. T. Caldwell 2022; Cohen and Cohen 2021), `svyextremism` has a built-in algorithm for classifying extreme values on variables with lengths typically observed among likert scales or feeling thermometer items.
-If the scale has less than 10 (and more than
-3) unique values, the function uses its minimum and maximum as extreme values.
+However, guided by previous research into attitude polarization (Adams, Green, and Milazzo 2012; Caldwell 2022; Cohen and Cohen 2021), `svyextremism` has a built-in algorithm for classifying extreme values on variables with lengths typically observed among likert scales or feeling thermometer items.
+If the scale has less than 10 (and more than 3) unique values, the function uses its minimum and maximum as extreme values.
 If the scale has 10 or 11 unique values, extreme values also include the second lowest and highest response categories.
 If the scale is a feeling thermometer with 100 or 101 unique response categories, the